tamiewong/traffic-imputation/README.md

 2. Activate environment
 3. Navigate to the location of the repository
-4. Run this line to train model: python -m stgt.train --config configs/stgt.yaml
+4. Run this line to train model:
-5. Run this line to evaluate model: python -m stgt.run_eval --ckpt "outputs\stgt_YYYYMMDD-HHMMSS.pt"
+> python -m stgt.train --config configs/stgt.yaml
+5. Model performance is printed in the terminal, at the end of the run

 Data size
 Number of timestamps (temporal) = 2083